wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_tuning.rst

   }'

-More information about configuring and shards and replicas can be found in the `Kibana configuration section <kibana_config_file>`_.
+More information about configuring and shards and replicas can be found in the :ref:`Kibana configuration section <kibana_config_file>`.

 Reference: